apache/doris/docs/en/docs/faq/sql-faq.md

 Then maybe the result of copy 1 is `1, "abc"`, and the result of copy 2 is `1, "def"`.
 As a result, the query results are inconsistent.

 To ensure that the data sequence between different replicas is unique, you can refer to the [Sequence Column](../data-operate/update-delete/sequence-column-manual.md) function.

+### Q5.
+The problem of querying bitmap/hll type data returns NULL

+In version 1.1.x, when vectorization is enabled, and the bitmp type field in the query data table returns a NULL result,

+1. First you have to `set return_object_data_as_binary=true;`
+2. Turn off vectorization `set enable_vectorized_engine=false;`
+3. Turn off SQL cache `set [global] enable_sql_cache = false;`

+This is because the bitmap / hll type is in the vectorized execution engine: the input is all NULL, and the output result is also NULL instead of 0